GEANT/docker-postfix/README.md

 * Codeberg as [GEANT/docker-postfix](https://codeberg.org/GEANT/docker-postfix)
 * Github [GEANT/docker-postfix](https://github.com/GEANT/docker-postfix)

+The docker image can be pulled from GÉANT Artifactory: [postfix](https://artifactory.software.geant.org/ui/native/geant-devops-docker/postfix/)

 ## Preface

 This container attempts to simplify and streamline setting up inbound and outbound mail relays, to protect and enhance self hosted email servers (eg: Microsoft Exchange).
 However, if you find an alternate use, please let me know so I can add to "Deployment Recipes".